Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 $32–$58

-Set of 2 crystal whiskey glasses with custom engraving (names, initials, or date).
-Premium lead-free crystal construction provides clarity and durability.
-Each glass holds 10.25 ounces for comfortable bourbon or scotch servings.
-Includes elegant gift box packaging with white satin lining.
-Engraving customization available via Amazon customization tool without extra charges typically.
+Set of 2-4 premium whiskey glasses with custom engraving options (names, initials, or dates).
+Crystal clear construction provides clarity and durability for spirit tasting.
+Each glass holds approximately 11 oz for comfortable bourbon or scotch servings.
+Includes elegant gift box packaging with high-quality presentation.
+Engraving customization available through Amazon's personalization tool with crisp, permanent laser etching that never fades.

 Why we picked this:

 Personalized gifts feel special without being tacky when executed well.
-These crystal glasses with the couple initials or wedding date become keepsakes they will use for decades.
-Crystal clarity enhances whiskey tasting.
-The 10.25oz size is perfect for neat pours.
-Lead-free means safe daily use.
-Amazon's engraving tool makes customization effortless. highly rated by recipients who appreciate the thought.
-This bridges the gap between thoughtful and actually useful.
+These glasses with the couple initials or wedding date become keepsakes they will use for decades.
+Crystal clarity enhances whiskey appreciation.
+The 11oz size is perfect for neat pours or cocktails.
+Laser engraving ensures durability—text never fades or wears off.
+Amazon's customization tool makes ordering effortless. highly rated by recipients who appreciate the thoughtful personalization.
+This bridges the gap between sentimental and genuinely useful.
 Groomsmen and bridesmaids also appreciate these as thank-you gifts.

 Not ideal for: